-Automotive Service Technology (AST) B is a one-credit course that provides students with service knowledge and skills regarding safety, suspension & steering and brakes.
-Upon successful completion of the course, students are able to diagnose and repair engine performance related systems.
-This course incorporates all personal and environmental safety practices associated with clothing, eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.
-Prerequisite: Automotive Service Technology A.
+This one-credit course is designed to equip students with service knowledge and skills regarding safety, electrical, and electronics systems.
+Standards are designed to equip students to diagnose and repair electrical systems related to engine performance.
+This course incorporates personal and environmental safety practices associated with clothing and eye protection, hand tools, power equipment, ventilation, and the handling, storage, and disposal of chemicals and materials in accordance with local, state, and federal safety and environmental regulations.